tls-md/tls-md/TLS/Concepts/COVER.md

 CONCEAL something by PUTTING something ABOVE it.
 # Criteria and general notes
 ## Old Chinese Criteria
-1. The current general word for any mode of covering something for any purpose or in any way is fù 覆.
+1. The current general word for any mode of covering something for any purpose or in any way is fù [[覆]].
 The covering agent can be animate or inanimate, but typically the purpose of the covering is protection.
-2. Bèi 被 is to cover all over, typically in order as to protect from outside impact of cold etc..
+2. Bèi [[被]] is to cover all over, typically in order as to protect from outside impact of cold etc..
 The covering agent is typically human.
-3. Bì 蔽 (cog. bì4 庇 "protect") is to cover so as to keep from physical or intellectual sight, and this may be said freely of animate and inanimate subjects to whom the covering effect is attributed.
+3. Bì [[蔽]] (cog. bì4 [[庇]] "protect") is to cover so as to keep from physical or intellectual sight, and this may be said freely of animate and inanimate subjects to whom the covering effect is attributed.
-4. Yǎn 掩 / 揜 is an informal word which focusses on the deliberate act by a human, executed with his hand, which is designed to prevent something from being discovered or from getting in touch with other things.
+4. Yǎn [[掩]] / [[揜]] is an informal word which focusses on the deliberate act by a human, executed with his hand, which is designed to prevent something from being discovered or from getting in touch with other things.
-5. Gài 蓋 is to cover with a lid or the like, typically to protect not against damage but against intrusion of external things.
+5. Gài [[蓋]] is to cover with a lid or the like, typically to protect not against damage but against intrusion of external things.
 See HIDE
-6. Méng 蒙 is typically and primarily to make something obscure by some action of hiding or covering it, often with paper or cloth.
+6. Méng [[蒙]] is typically and primarily to make something obscure by some action of hiding or covering it, often with paper or cloth.
-7. Jīn 巾 refers to covering something with a cloth.
+7. Jīn [[巾]] refers to covering something with a cloth.
-8. Zhē 遮 is an elevated term referring to covering up something so as to protect it against interference from the outside and to hinder physical access of hostile forces, and this covering may be by humans or by physical effects.
+8. Zhē [[遮]] is an elevated term referring to covering up something so as to protect it against interference from the outside and to hinder physical access of hostile forces, and this covering may be by humans or by physical effects.
 ## Modern Chinese Criteria
 遮蓋
 掩蓋